Phoenix STS Logo

 Our Instructors

-Our fire safety instructors hold fire engineering qualifications and are members of NAHFO (National Association of Healthcare Fire Officers), IFE (Institution of Fire Engineers), IOSH (Institution of Occupational Safety and Health), IIESMS, IIRSM, and IHEEM.
-All instructors are qualified People Moving and Handling Instructors with specialist healthcare fire safety experience.
+Our fire safety instructors hold fire engineering qualifications.
+They are members of NAHFO (National Association of Healthcare Fire Officers), IFE (Institution of Fire Engineers), IOSH (Institution of Occupational Safety and Health), IIESMS, IIRSM, and IHEEM.
+All are qualified People Moving and Handling Instructors with specialist healthcare fire safety experience.

 Phoenix STS is an authorised training provider for Hospital Aids and Exitmaster evacuation equipment.
-Our instructors are manufacturer-trained to deliver equipment-specific training on ski sheets, ski pads, and evacuation chairs used in hospitals and healthcare facilities across Ireland.
-All services are covered by comprehensive professional indemnity insurance.
-ISO 45001:2018 and ISO 9001:2015 certified.
+Our instructors are manufacturer-trained on the ski sheets, ski pads, and evacuation chairs used in Irish hospitals.
+All services are covered by professional indemnity insurance.
+Phoenix STS is ISO 45001:2018 and ISO 9001:2015 certified.

 Book Your Healthcare Fire Safety Training

-Protect your patients, service users, and staff with Certified fire safety training designed specifically for hospitals, clinics, and day centres.
+Protect your patients, service users, and staff.
+Certified fire safety training built for hospitals, clinics, and day centres.
 Available nationwide.

 How This Course Compares

-• Certified by the Phoenix STS (3 hours)
+• Certificate of Completion issued by Phoenix STS (3 hours)

-• Healthcare premises specific, not generic fire safety awareness
+• Built for healthcare premises, not generic fire awareness

 • 80% hands-on practical training with real equipment